 To export your Idle VMs grid click on Export.
 This will create a CSV file containing the current Idle VMs grid details.

-This displays a list of snapshots, along with the relevant VM, datastore, and number of other snapshots under the VM (siblings).
+This displays a list of snapshots, along with the relevant VM, datastore, and number of snapshots under the VM (siblings).
 As the number of snapshots grows, it will lead to wasted storage resources and may also impact the performance of the VMs.
 The performance impact increases as the number of siblings grows.
 To determine which snapshots may be deleted to reclaim waste, a user can also sort the list of snapshots based on how much storage they occupy, the potential cost savings, the age of the snapshot, or the utilization percentage of the associated datastore.

 To export your VM Snapshots grid click on Export.
 This will create a CSV file containing the current VM Snapshots grid details.